tutanck/react-async/README.md

 ### **Parameters**

 1. fn: Whatever function you want (async or not).
-2. deps: An array of 'status' dependencies
+2. deps: An array of *status* dependencies
 ### **Return value**

 No return value.